ds-102/fa20/index.md

 * **What:** See the [lecture schedule](syllabus)
 * **News:** We will post updates about the class on Piazza.

+**If you are requesting an extension for a HW or lab assignment (due to either DSP accommodations or other extenuating circumstances), please email any of the GSIs prior to the original deadline date.** Please avoid emailing the professors.

 ## Lab, Discussion, and Office Hours Schedules

 See Piazza posts for corresponding Zoom links.